AdyGCode/ajg-ictprg302-at1/ReadMe.md

 On the tabs on the right, click Marketplace.

-By default the .ignore plugin is usually in the "staff picks".
+By default, the .ignore plugin is usually in the "staff picks".

-Click on it to select then click the INSTALL button (not shown here as it is already installed on this copy of PyCharm).
+Click on it to select then click the `INSTALL` button (not shown here as it is already installed on this copy of PyCharm).

 ![img_10.png](assets/img_10.png)

-Accept any 3rd party notic, and Pycharm will go ahead and add the plugin.
+Accept any 3rd party notice, and Pycharm will go ahead and add the plugin.

 Once completed, click OK.